jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_3.rst

   :red:`no`         :red:`no`           :red:`no`
   ================  ==================  ==================

+  "if a tree falls in the forest, does it make a sound?"

 * able to login with or without Multi Factor Authentication, if the inputs are

   - did user provide the right password?